 As a boy growing up in this environment, it’s impossible to avoid being imprinted and deeply influenced by the words and actions between those who are raising, housing and feeding you.
 You’re dependent on them, you believe everything they say, but more so who they are and what they do.
 I hated them for their weakness, childishness and inability to grow the fuck up.
 I resented them both for many years after the fact, but unfortunately, my mother got the heavier end of my internal wrath.
 She’s always been my biggest fan and supporter, but within me, for a long time, was the stubborn inability to reconcile the way she had treated my “good for nothing” father.
 Eventually, I could reason and rationalize some of her behavior from back in those days, but the trauma of the heart lingers on.

 Healing takes time.
 I’m in my forties now and still learning, unpacking, processing and integrating issues and energies from my childhood.
 Sometimes it’s embarrassing, when a reaction or trigger shows itself in a relationship — not usually in the moment, but in the weeks or years afterward.
 I’ve tried not to repeat some of their mistakes, but as we all know, mistakes and failures are a lot more instructive than reading and studying and researching about matters of the heart and mind.

 . . .

 We all carry within us stories and elements of generations past.
-These are essential pieces to our modern, global concerns.
+These are essential pieces to our modern collective concerns.
 We all require empathy and compassion — both in the giving and being able to receive.
 Today’s world is exploding old ideas and challenging the sticking points within all of us.
 It is a necessarily messy, intense and unsettling event.
 We are alive in an era that will define our survival as a species.
-This is no joke, but will demand of us a vast spiritual levity, an as-yet untapped potential for detachment; an emotional intelligence beyond anything we’ve collectively experienced in the past.
+This will demand of us a certain spiritual levity, an as-yet untapped potential for detachment; emotional intelligence beyond anything we’ve experienced in the past.